Climate change in Finland: Effects on people

-Economic impacts
+Economic effects

 Tourism

 Finland, and especially the northern rural parts of the country, has a variety of nature-based tourism attractions, such as downhill skiing, snowmobiling, and dog sledding.
 Since the 1980s, Christmas tourism has emerged in Finnish Lapland.
 Lapland's image as a winter wonderland tourist destination has created job opportunities, but also means that the success of its tourist industry is dependent on cold temperatures and snow.
 The revenue of the Finnish tourism industry was 16,2 billion USD in 2015, and is expected to reach US$18.6 billion in 2020.
 About 97% of the Finnish population takes part in recreational activities, and about 40% participates in nature-based tourism.

 With warmer temperatures, winter precipitation may fall as rain to a greater extent than at present day, which could decrease the snow cover depth and lead to icy surfaces, hindering movement and changing the aesthetics of the landscape.
 A decrease in snow and ice and changes in the quality of the snow is considered a threat for many nature-based tourism activities, but a shorter winter season is, however, not a threat for all entrepreneurs, such as those arranging downhill skiing.
 The entrepreneurs arranging snowmobiling and dog sledding, are considered vulnerable since their activities require large areas and plenty of snow.
 The concept of Finland is a winter wonderland and the home of Santa Claus means that entrepreneurs depend on snowy landscapes, building great expectations among tourists.
 A change in snow quality and a delay in the season where snow is abundant may lead to a decrease in the number of tourists.

-Impact on housing
+Effects on housing

 Population growth in the biggest Finnish cities from 1990 to 2017 was: Espoo 62%, Oulu 48%, Vantaa 44% Tampere 34%, and Helsinki >31 %.
 Total population growth in all of Finland during this time span has been less than 10%.
-However, the impact on housing is clear.
+However, the effects on housing are clear.
 There are empty houses in Finland's smaller cities, but more and more new houses are being built in the big cities.